 - Parietal cell antibodies may also be found in elderly patients without autoimmune disease.

-- IgA anti-tissue transglutaminase (tTG), antigliadin and endomysial antibodies (EMAs):
+IgA anti-tissue transglutaminase (anti-tTG), antigliadin and endomysial antibodies (EMAs)

 - These are sensitive and specific for coeliac disease.

-- IgA anti-tissue transglutaminase (tTG) are slowly replacing IgA EMAs as the method of choice for screening for coeliac disease (high sensitivity and specificity for both coeliac disease and dermatitis herpetiformis).
+- IgA EMAs are slowly being replaced by IgA anti-tTG as the method of choice for screening for coeliac disease (high sensitivity and specificity for both coeliac disease and dermatitis herpetiformis).

 - May be present in primary biliary cirrhosis (95% of patients), autoimmune hepatitis, other causes of cirrhosis, RA, syphilis, SLE and thyroiditis.